 Video added on Nov.
 2016

-During the six long years of Second World War, the naval warfare endured by the Allied forces in the waters of the Atlantic Ocean was strongly supported by the Canadian Merchant Navy who provided them with the much-needed personnel, food, fuel and weapons.
+During the six long years of the Second World War, the naval warfare endured by the Allied forces in the waters of the Atlantic Ocean was strongly supported by the Canadian Merchant Navy who provided them with the much-needed personnel, food, fuel and weapons.

-Each two-ounce coin is minted from 99.99% pure silver with the mintage limited to only 5,000.
+Each two-ounce coin is minted from 99.99% pure silver, with the mintage limited to only 5,000.
 Canadian artist Yves Bérubé has designed the coin, which features the dangerous conditions of the Atlantic during World War II on the reverse.
 The SS Duchess of York can be seen attacked by two enemy aircraft, which would ultimately lead to its sinking and 34 casualties.